 The following are exempted from paying differential fees and may pay the Canadian tuition rate:

-- undergraduate students who are citizens of France (accord France-Québec) and a limited number of undergraduate international students from China (entente Chine-Québec).
+- undergraduate students who are citizens of France (accord France-Québec) or francophone citizens of Belgium (Wallonia) and a limited number of undergraduate international students from China (entente Chine-Québec).

 19.4 SCHOLARSHIPS, BURSARIES AND LOANS